-* Address: Arenaring 1, Gelsenkirchen
+- Address: Arenaring 1, Gelsenkirchen

-* Country: Germany
+- Country: Germany

-* Capacity: 62,000
+- Capacity: 62,000

-* Opened: 13 August 2001
+- Opened: 13 August 2001

-* Main use: Football
+- Main use: Football

-* Tenants: Schalke (football)
+- Tenants: Schalke (football)

 Extra stadium info – VELTINS-Arena

-The VELTINS-Arena, formerly known as the Arena AufSchalke, is known as a venue for concerts, football, handball, ice hockey and motorcycle speedway.
-On 9 June 2006, it hosted its first-ever FIFA World Cup match, which was won by the national football team of Ecuador after defeating Poland.
-The second FIFA World Cup match at the stadium was won by the Czech Republic after defeating the United States.
+The VELTINS-Arena opened as the Arena AufSchalke.
+It is known as a venue for several events, like concerts, football, handball, ice hockey and motorcycle speedway.
+On 9 June 2006, the stadium hosted its first-ever FIFA World Cup match, which was won by the national football team of Ecuador after defeating Poland.
+The second FIFA World Cup match at the venue was won by the Czech Republic after defeating the United States.
 In 2010, a crowd of 77,000 saw the national ice hockey team of Germany defeat the United States at the stadium.
 It set a then world record attendance for ice hockey.